-We ran three separate MCMCs of the MuSSCRat model due to unit incommensurability between the three forms of measurement data (Huttegger and Mitteroecker 2011; Adams and Collyer 2019).
-We fit independent models with the three angular kinematic components, the three linear distance components, and overall cranial kinesis as continuous characters and used feeding mode (biting and suction feeding) as a binary discrete trait.
+(biting and suction feeding) as a binary discrete trait.
 The MCMCs ran for 500,000 generations (distances), 1 million generations (angles), or 2 million generations (kinesis) with a 10% burn-in, and we set a prior expectation on the number of transitions between discrete states at 5 for all models.
 We drew transition rates from a log-normal prior and set a log-uniform prior on the probability that the rate of the continuous characters was state-dependent.
 A log-normal prior informed the rate shift distribution.
-We describe how we evaluated the influence of priors on the number of rate shifts on posterior parameter estimates in the Supplemental Methods (Fig. S5).
+We describe how we evaluated the influence of priors on the number of rate shifts on posterior parameter estimates in the Supplementary Methods available on Dryad (Supplementary Fig. S5 available on Dryad).